IRS might owe you $1,400 if you’re a parent with a new kid

-Parents of a child born in 2021 might be owed $1,400 by the IRS, according to a news release by the organization.
+Parents of a child born in 2021 might be owed $1,400 by the Internal Revenue Service (IRS), according to a news release by the agency.
 This is because the third round of stimulus checks that went out to eligible individuals in 2021 had their amounts calculated based on the number of dependents claimed on their 2019 or 2020 tax returns.
 If you had a new child in 2021, your third stimulus check may have been for less than it should have.

 And this isn’t just limited to new parents—it includes anyone who added a new dependent in 2021, such as a parent or grandchild.
 If this describes you, you could be owed additional stimulus money from the IRS.